- Lewiston-Porter Central School District

 Autism Pins $5

-Sign up at the Builders Club display board to volunteer to sell items during your NEST
+Sign up at the Builders Club display board to volunteer to sell items during your LUNCH

 All proceeds will benefit Summit Educational Resources